General-MP/project_euler_solution/README.md

 This project is created by **Phonlakrit Tiraratn (MP)**,
 a first-year student pursuing a **double major in Computer Science and Economics**.

-MP aims to solve **all 970 Project Euler problems** using multiple approaches, mathematical proofs, and rigorous software development practices.

 ---

 ## **Folder Structure**